 Habitat: Mainly on intertidal rocks.
 Open ocean and protected waters.
 Also common on pilings and on floats.

-Balanus glandula has recently become established in Japan and in Argentina.
+Balanus glandula has become established in Japan and in Argentina.
 In Japan it is directly competing with B. albicostatus.
+Kerckhof et al. (2018) discovered it on the coast of Belgium in Europe.

 The morphology of the feeding legs and penis of this species is highly plastic (Neufeld and Rankine, 2012).
 Individuals transplanted to high flow areas grew legs which were 50% shorter and 25% wider than those in low flow and their penises were 25% shorter and 50% wider.
 These differences were not seen between barnacles in high-density vs low-density sites, even though barnacles can only breed with individuals that they can reach with their penis.
 A student report (A. H. Wang) cited in Branscomb et al., (2014) states that barnacles of this species can fertilize each other up to a distance of approximately 6 cm.